 SLT owns and manages five properties—Kirchner Woods, Wiessner Woods, the Mill Trail, Page Forest, and DuMont Meadow—that serve as places for the community to connect to the land and SLT’s conservation mission through recreation, education, and demonstration of sustainable land management practices.
 These SLT-owned lands are also places where SLT is committed to protecting other conservation values including wildlife habitat, water quality, and ecosystem function.

 Here you can find information on which uses are permitted, restricted, and prohibited on each property.
 Have a workshop, tour, event or other use for which you'd like to request permission?
-Complete our online Use Request Form to make a specific request or contact the Conservation Program Manager at (802) 253-7221 or info@ with questions. stowelandtrust.org
+Complete our online Use Request Form to make a specific request or contact our Stewardship Director at (802) 253-7221 or info@ with questions. stowelandtrust.org

 Thanks and we hope that you enjoy your visit!